-Upon receiving the documents, review them for completeness and notify immediately the candidate of problems or discrepancies.
+Upon receiving the documents, qualifying officers must review them for completeness and immediately notify the candidate of any problems or discrepancies.
 If there are no problems, put the documents aside and on the first day of qualifying, process and update the candidate as "qualified."